swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 // throws: DistributedActorResolveError.wrongType(found: One) // system specific error
 ```

-This is only the case for local instances though.
+This is only the case for local instances, though.
 For remote instances, by design, the local actor system does not track any information about them and as any remote call can fail anyway, the failures surface at call-site (as the remote recipient will fail to be resolved).

 ### Invoking Distributed Methods